tujlaky/clipboard-share/README.md

 4. Use the "Copy" button to copy text to your clipboard

 ### Sharing Files
-1. Click on the file upload area or drag and drop a file
+1. **Option 1**: Click on the file upload area and select a file
-2. Press the "Upload" button
+2. **Option 2**: Drag and drop a file anywhere on the page
-3. Watch the progress indicator as the file uploads
+3. Watch the progress indicator as the file uploads (auto-uploads on drop)
 4. The file appears as a card for all connected users
 5. Images show a preview that can be clicked to view full size
 6. Use the "Download" button to download the file